MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 ## Minimum required versions

 Transport Layer Security (TLS) protocol version 1.0/1.1 will be [deprecated](/azure/active-directory/fundamentals/whats-new#november-2020) in Azure Active Directory by June 30, 2021.
 Going forward, TLS 1.2 and higher is required.
-TLS 1.2 is not supported in earlier versions of the Analysis Services client libraries.
+TLS 1.2 isn't supported in earlier versions of the Analysis Services client libraries.
 Newer client library versions include support for TLS 1.2 and higher in addition to other important security enhancements.

 To minimize risk and potential security vulnerabilities, beginning June 30, 2021, enhanced security in Azure Analysis Services and Power BI require the following or higher versions: